 According to many of the local hiking and biking enthusiasts, the South Boundary Trail #164 in Taos, New Mexico is the best track in the state.
 In fact, some claim that the trail is so good that they should charge for it.
 Luckily, it is still free of charge!
-At 22 miles with an elevation up to more than 10 thousand feet at the crest of Osha Mountain, be ready for a workout.
+A long trail, with an elevation up to more than 10 thousand feet at the crest of Osha Mountain, be ready for a workout.

 This rugged trail is mostly in the Carson National Forest and has many different trailheads such as Forest Road 76 by Angel Fire, Garcia Park on Forest Road 437, El Rito Ranger District, and the Tres Piedras Ranger District.
 You can find restrooms, drinking water, picnic tables, and camping at most of these spots but check the website for more details.

 You will be passing several puptastic parks along the South Boundary Trail #164 including the El Nogal Picnic Area on Highway 64 and Garcia Park, which are also good starting or ending points, depending on how much of the trail you want to take on.
 It is important to note that each park has their own rules about canines, so you have to be alert for signs stating as such.